 |Acid||pKa||pH||Absorption after 24 hours|

 Look at the huge difference in absorption having a low pH makes!
-All of this really does matter.
+All of this does matter.

 (Here's the study referenced: (Kraeling MK & Bronaugh RL, In vitro percutaneous absorption of alpha-hydroxy acids in human skin, J Soc Cosmet Chem 1997, 48, 187.)